manuganji/manuganji.github.io/_posts/2017-05-04-system-design.md

 tags: [technology management, project management, design, systems]
 modified: 2017-5-4
 ---
 Good design is half the solution.
 I'll list down the considerations that make a good design.
+Obvious things like Redundancy and Availability are omitted as they are sufficiently well discussed by now.

 # Scale